Ahaetulla borealis

 The northern Western Ghats vine snake (Ahaetulla borealis) is a species of tree snake endemic to the northern Western Ghats of India.

 Taxonomy

 It was formerly considered conspecific with A. nasuta, which is now considered to only be endemic to Sri Lanka.
 A 2020 study found A. nasuta to be a species complex of A. nasuta sensu stricto as well as A. borealis, A. farnsworthi, A. isabellina, and A. malabarica.

+The specific epithet borealis derives from Latin, adjective termed after the 'boreal' or northern parts of a region, referring to its distribution in the Northern Western Ghats.

+Description

+Dorsum uniform olive green to light green, scales bordered with brown.
+Scales on head sometimes with dark blue dots bordered with light blue.
+Eye yellow to orange with light brown marbled patterns; horizontal pupil with a light blue or yellow colouration around the pupil.
+Rostral, infralabials and venter at midbody light green to light blue.
+Sometimes a yellow ventral stripe along notched ventral keels.
+Tail and subcaudals green.
+Adults can reach 1 m of total length with a head very distinct from neck and relatively long and slender tail.